-4.2.5.
-Realistic Scenarios
+4.2.4.
+Attack Scenarios

-Since all the rules have been tested we assume from this point on that the IMSI catcher is configured correctly, meaning that parameters like the ARFCN, LAC and provider have been set up in correct and consistent way so the respective rules will not show an alarm.
-Consistent parameters for the four providers in Germany can be found in Table 4.8.
+Since all the Rules have been tested we assume from this point on that the IMSI catcher is configured correctly, meaning that parameters like the ARFCN, LAC or provider have been set up in correct and consistent way so the respective Rules will not show an alarm.
+Consistent parameters for the four providers in Germany can be found in Table 4.7.
 Note that the CID can be a arbitrary value as long as it is unique in the area of reception.
 CIDs measured from different base stations do not follow any particular schema.
 The scenarios